HYBRIT; a collaboration between SSAB, LKAB and Vattenfall

 Fossil-free steel is happening.

 Coking coal has been an essential component in steel production for more than a hundred years.
 Today, this makes the sector one of the largest emitters of CO2.
-In joint venture HYBRIT, steel producer SSAB, mining company LKAB and Vattenfall together aim to transform the process.
+Yet change is happening.
+HYBRIT (Hydrogen Breakthrough Ironmaking Technology) – a collaboration between steel producer SSAB, mining company LKAB and Vattenfall – is aiming to transform the process.

 A new steel making process to eliminate CO2

-HYBRIT (Hydrogen Breakthrough Ironmaking Technology) can reduce Sweden’s CO2 emissions by 10% and Finland’s by 7%, if implemented at full-scale.
-In 2018 the construction started of a pilot plant in Luleå, Sweden.
-The full-scale fossil free process for steel manufacturing should be ready by 2035.
+HYBRIT can reduce Sweden’s CO2 emissions by 10% and Finland’s by 7% if implemented at full-scale.
+In 2018, the construction of a pilot plant in Luleå, Sweden, began.
+The full-scale fossil-free process for steel manufacturing should be ready by 2035.

-The aim is to decarbonize the steel industry by replacing the coking coal (traditionally used in steel production to convert iron ore to iron), with hydrogen made from fossil free electricity (primarily wind power) and water.
+The aim is to decarbonise the steel industry by replacing the coking coal (traditionally used in steel production to convert iron ore to iron) with hydrogen made from fossil-free electricity (primarily wind power) and water.
 A process called direct reduction will replace the current blast furnace process.
 The by-product will be water, which in turn can be recovered for the production of hydrogen gas.